The Library of Lost Wands,

 Respectfully, children’s fear should always be enough to, at the very least, take note of.

 ‘Note taken.’ was the terse response from the faceless ministry official to whom she submitted these reports.
-Lindsay was pacing the floor when more writing appeared:
+Lindsay was pacing the floor, silently vowing to talk to her supervisors in person about this when she returned to her London office, when more writing appeared:

 There have been reports that a dog viciously attacked one of our ministry witches yesterday at King’s Cross.
 They made off with a wand carrying classified information.
 Have you seen such an animal on the train?

-And, whatever veiled warnings she had been given to the contrary, she would remain watchful around the bone-pale Ebonine Filtch, the Gaunts and others, including that peculiar bronze-haired wizard, Percy Fleamont and the newlyweds.
+And, whatever veiled warnings she had been given to the contrary, she would remain watchful around the bone-pale Ebonine Filtch, whatever secrets, bonds or donations of gold gave him friends in high places.
+She would watch the Princes too, and tell the aurors about her misgivings about the father, in particular.
+There were others she was watching too, including that peculiar bronze-haired wizard, Percy Fleamont and the newlyweds.

 Lindsay sunk back into velvet cushions inhaling a scent of hyacinths, feeling the faint echoes of the honeymoon hopes of this cabin’s previous residents.
 Hot cocoa and a sugared violet had been left for her by a thoughtful house elf.
 As she sipped the creamy concoction her eyes flicked back to the occamy pensieve.
 She never travelled far without it.
 In part, this was because it was important to be able to separate the thoughts and recollections of others from her own.
 Pensieves also made it easier to organise and evaluate ideas and predictions, like books in a treasured library of forgotten minds.